Researching the Legal System of the Lao People’s Democratic Republic

 • To oversee the work of personals who are appointed by the National Assembly and personals whose appointments were endorsed by the National Assembly;

-• To oversee the observance and implementation of People Assembly of the provincial with Constitution, laws, the resolution of the meeting of the National Assembly, the resolution of the National Assembly Standing Committee.
+• To oversee the observance and implementation of People Assembly of the provincial with Constitution, laws, the resolution of the meeting of the National Assembly, and the resolution of the National Assembly Standing Committee.

 The National Assembly Standing Committee has the following legislative rights and obligations:[35]